-There are so many masterpieces in the Louvre collection that it would take us more than a day to see them all.
+There are so many masterpieces in the Louvre collection that it would take us more than a full day to see them all.
 But, some of these Masterpieces are worth the time to stop and get a closer look.

-Today, we are going to explore three of my favourite artworks at the Louvre:
+In the example below, we are going to explore three of my favourite artworks at the Louvre:

 01 - The Coronation of Napoleon : a powerful painting with a complex story.